waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## D. Overwatch Feedback (Turn 155490)
 - Action Item: Delete the outdated 'Lance defeated' marker at (7, 2) on map 113 after the current Elite Four challenge is complete.
 - **Hyper Beam Recharge (CORRECTED):** The move Hyper Beam does NOT guarantee a recharge turn for the opponent.
 An opponent can act immediately on the following turn.
 (Observed: Lance's Charizard used Earthquake after I switched in SPARKY, expecting a free turn.
 Turn 155531)
+## D. 50-Turn Reflections
+### Turn 155551 Reflection
+- **Immediate Action:** No lapses identified.
+Have been adhering to the immediate action mandate for tool creation and documentation.
+- **Notepad Quality:** Notepad is well-organized and contains unique, valuable information.
+No major refactor needed.
+- **Tile Mechanics:** Documentation is up-to-date.
+- **Agent Opportunities:** No immediate new agents identified.
+Current suite is robust.
+- **Agent Refinement:** No immediate refinements needed for existing agents.
+- **Agent Deletion:** No agents are obsolete.
+- **Map Markers:** Discipline needs improvement, as noted by recent Overwatch feedback.
+Action items are logged for after the E4 challenge.
+- **Tool Creation:** Identified an opportunity to streamline battle actions.
+Created a new tool, `auto_attacker`, to combine move selection and execution into a single command.
+This is a direct outcome of this reflection.
+- **Goal Adherence:** Goals are well-formed and still relevant.
+- **Untested Assumptions:** Existing untested hypotheses are logged.
+The recent assumption about Hyper Beam's recharge turn was falsified and corrected.
+Will observe battle text carefully to test the 'concatenated text' hypothesis.